3ub41r/blackboard-integration/README.md

 # What is this?

-This is a set of PHP scripts to import data to Blackboard.
+These are a set of PHP scripts used to import data to Blackboard.

 ## How to run